-Business process management (BPM) is an organizational discipline where a company takes a step back and looks at all of these processes in total and individually.
+Business process management (BPM) is also defined as an organizational discipline where a company takes a step back and looks at all of these processes in total and individually.
 It analyzes the current state and identifies areas of improvement to create a more efficient and effective organization.

 Each department in a company is responsible for taking some raw material or data and transforming it into something else.
 There may be a dozen or more core processes that each department handles.

 When left unorganized and unsystematized, poor business processes can lead to mayhem.
-At the individual level, people only see one part of a process, and very few can scan out and see the full effects of a process, where it starts and ends, the key data needed, and where potential bottlenecks and inefficiencies lie.
+At the individual level, people only see one part of a process.
+Very few can scan out and see the full effects of a business process, where it starts and ends, the key data needed, and where potential bottlenecks and inefficiencies lie.

 Unmanaged, chaotic processes hurt business and lead to one or more of these scenarios:

-Applying business process management, organizations can improve their processes and keep all aspects of operations running optimally.
+Organizations can improve their processes by applying business process management and keeping all operations running optimally.

 Step 1: Design